Bill

 AI Summary

-This bill requires certain health insurance providers in Maryland, including insurers, nonprofit health service plans, health maintenance organizations (HMOs), and managed care organizations, to cover scalp cooling systems when these systems are used to preserve hair during chemotherapy treatment for cancer.
+This bill mandates that certain health insurance providers in Maryland, including insurers, nonprofit health service plans, health maintenance organizations (HMOs), and managed care organizations, must cover scalp cooling systems when these systems are used to preserve hair during chemotherapy treatment for cancer.
 A "scalp cooling system" is defined as a reusable device intended for medical purposes to cool the scalp and reduce hair loss associated with chemotherapy.
-This new coverage requirement will apply to all health insurance policies, contracts, and benefit plans issued, delivered, or renewed in Maryland on or after January 1, 2027.
+This requirement applies to policies, contracts, and health benefit plans that are issued, delivered, or renewed in Maryland on or after January 1, 2027, ensuring that individuals undergoing cancer treatment have access to this supportive care.

 Committee Categories